olivefex/Prostitute-Resource-for-FiveM---Fully-Customizable-Service-Script/README.md

 #How It Works:

-* Interact with Nearby Peds: Walk up to a nearby ped, and press the E key to open the prostitute menu.
+* Interact with Nearby Peds: Walk up to a nearby ped, and press the E key to open the badboy menu.
 * Select a Service: Choose from the menu options to start or stop the session.
 * Fully Scripted Animations: Watch the immersive animations play out as you interact.
 * Support: If you encounter any issues, feel free to contact us for support via the purchase link.